13 Signs You Could Have Secondhand Stress

 You feel completely beat

 There’s a reason being around a high-strung friend wears you out, even if that person’s worries don’t actually affect you.
 Picking up that contagious stress, your brain pumps all your energy into the drive to stay alive, which takes a toll on your body.
 “We don’t realize because we’re not connecting it to something particularly stressful, but our environment is telling us there’s a reason to be stressed out, and it’s wearing down our energy reserves,” says Dr. Hanna.
-Here are more medical reasons you’re tired all the time.
+(Here are more medical reasons you’re tired all the time.)

 You get notifications for emails

 You have two types of attention: the things you consciously choose to attend to, and the things that demand you notice, says Robinson.
 If you’re on a roll with an assignment at work, email notifications can force your attention to the incoming messages, signaling to your brain there’s something new to stress over, even if you don’t need to reply right away.
 “Notifications play to the startle instinct, which means you have to stop everything and pay attention to it,” says Robinson.
-Here are more solutions for your lack of focus.

 Your coworker’s email sounded annoyed

 Receiving a terse email could set you into a spiral of stress as you try to figure out why the sender is annoyed with you.
 But not so fast—you might be reading it with the wrong tone.
 Because you aren’t getting the body language and tone of voice you’d get in person, emails are easy to misinterpret.
 “People usually are being pretty straightforward, not putting in the niceties we’d get in front of someone live,” says Robinson.
 “Take all that with a grain of salt, and don’t be set off by any perceived tones in email.”
-Reduce the misunderstanding by avoiding these annoying email habits.

 Your ideas are totally unoriginal

 A nagging boss who pushes you harder than necessary could actually be ruining your productivity.
 When you’re feeling stressed, your brain puts all its energy into survival, making it hard to get your creative juices flowing.
 “If there really is a threat to your survival, you need to be task-focused and get things done,” says Dr. Hanna.
 “You don’t need to be creative…you just need to get it done and protect yourself.”
-Here are more things that get harder when you’re stressed.
+(Here are more things that get harder when you’re stressed.)

-Your stress feels duller
+Your stress feels more subtle

 iStock/Daniela Jovanovska Hristovska